-I'm the writer behind the articles on this website, author of fiction books, the creator of the Kate Hildenbrand YouTube channel, and host of the Modern-Day Hippie podcast, a queer woman, and a lover of people and planet.
+I'm the writer behind the articles on this website, author of fiction books, the creator of the Kate Hildenbrand YouTube channel, and host of the Modern-Day Hippie podcast.
+At least, that's me on the surface.

 I grew up in Germany, an alien in a world that wasn't mine until I sold almost everything and moved to California.
 Now, the world is my home.

 I spent four years in California, my heart's home, where I started a long journey of finding myself, exploring my sexuality, finding my voice and my style, and letting myself be who I am.
 After having to leave California, I spent a year in New Zealand, then a year in the Netherlands.
 Now, I live in a village a little under an hour outside of the harbor city Hamburg in Northern Germany.
 Here, I'll finally finish my bachelor in Marine Ecology before moving on to the next place—wherever that may be.
 Northern Australia, maybe?
 Mexico?
 Through this journey, I have changed from a person I no longer recognize to the growing person I am today.
 My journey isn't over, literally and metaphorically.
 Germany won't be the last place I live and I am growing to become a better person every day.